How much does it cost to charge an EV?

 - Fast charging your vehicle frequently will also cause your battery to degrade faster.

-Is fast-charging an electric vehicle costlier?
+Is fast charging an electric vehicle costlier?

-Public charging stations will charge more for use of DC fast chargers since the equipment is expensive – according to a study from the International Council on Clean Transportation, DC Fast Chargers (DCFC) cost approximately $28,000 to $140,000 to install (per station).
+Public charging stations will charge more for the use of DC fast chargers since the equipment is expensive – according to a study from the International Council on Clean Transportation, DC Fast Chargers (DCFC) cost approximately $28,000 to $140,000 to install (per station).

 How long does it take to charge an electric car at a charging station?

-Other things that will affect charging speed are the max charging rate of your vehicle, how much power is left in your battery, as well as weather conditions (charging in low temperatures takes longer than charging at moderate temperatures.)
+Other things that will affect charging speed are the max charging rate of your vehicle, how much power is left in your battery, as well as weather conditions (charging at low temperatures takes longer than charging at moderate temperatures.)

 How to reduce electric car charging costs?